We have some great news for you today! GetResponse has a new useful tool for online marketers.

 Here, you need to click on Notifications and the Create notification button.

-- You will need to create a name for this notification, which won’t be visible for the subscribers but will be helpful while searching through all the notifications you’ll create.
+- You will need to create a name for this notification, which won’t be visible to the subscribers but will be helpful while searching through all the notifications you’ll create.

 If you have some subscribers already and want to send them the message, click on the Send notification button.